chec/webhook-verifier/README.md

 yarn add @chec/webhook-verifier
 ```

-## Configuration

-Define the following in your `.env` or environment file:

-* `CHEC_WEBHOOK_SIGNING_KEY`: the signing key for your account, available in the Webhooks section of the Chec Dashboard

 ## Usage

-Import `verifyWebhook` and use it at the start of your handler method:
+Import `verifyWebhook` and use it at the start of your handler method.
+Provide your Chec webhook signing key as the
+second argument (available in your [Chec Dashboard](https://dashboard.chec.io/settings/webhooks)):

 ```js
 import { verifyWebhook } from '@chec/webhook-verifier';